leylabmpi/resmico/ResMiCo-SM/README.md

     * Number of simulation replicates
   * `community:`
     * `richness:`
-      * Fraction of the reference genomes used for each community simulation (eg., 0.5 = 50 of 100 genomes)
+      * Fraction of the reference genomes used for each community simulation
+        * e.g., 0.5 = 50 of 100 genomes
       * A different subset of references are used for each simulation
     * `abundance_distribution:`
       * Log-normal abundance distribution parameters